BadwaterBay/labelcopier-frontend-v1/README.md

 ## Contribute to this project

-Although we have put in hours of hours of efforts, this project is nowhere near perfect.
 There are many features to add and potential bugs to fix.

-We welcome contributors.

-You can claim an issue and submit a pull request to resolve it.
+We welcome contributions.
+Please claim an issue and submit a pull request to resolve it.

 We also welcome [feature requests, bug reports and questions](https://github.com/BadwaterBay/github-label-manager-plus/issues).